-This course appraises the current studies in such areas as objectives, experimentation, evaluation, administration, levels of education, non-governmental controls, program of education, teacher education and welfare.
+This course appraises the current studies in such areas as objectives, experimentation, evaluation, administration, levels of education, nongovernmental controls, program of education, teacher education and welfare.

-- 399. THESIS.
-Eight hours credit. - 400.
-INTRODUCTION TO GRADUATE STUDY.
+400. INTRODUCTION TO GRADUATE STUDY.
 Four hours credit.
 Prerequisite, master's degree.
-Open only to graduate students who are pursuing courses beyond the master's degree, and is required of all such students who plan to become candidates either for the degree of Specialist in Education or Doctor of Education. - 401.
-PRACTICUM (Specialist in Education.)
+Open only to graduate students who are pursuing courses beyond the master's degree, and is required of all such students who plan to become candidates either for the degree of Specialist in Education or Doctor of Education.

+401. PRACTICUM (Specialist in Education.)
 Eight hours credit.

-Practical professional activity or project, which culminates in an extensive written report of the project, emphasizing procedures used and conclusions reached. - 415.
-SUPERVISED PRACTICE IN GUIDANCE SERVICES.
+Practical professional activity or project, which culminates in an extensive written report of the project, emphasizing procedures used and conclusions reached.

+415. SUPERVISED PRACTICE IN GUIDANCE SERVICES.
 Three hours credit.